When a potential employer looks at your general manager resume, they may be thinking two completely opposite thoughts.

 Thought #2: Will this one bring us closer to bankruptcy?

 There are thousands of #2 general managers resume, and employers won’t think twice before throwing them out.

 Why?
 Because the stakes in hiring a general manager are high.

+Hire an incompetent frontline employee, and you’ll get a few months of salaries wasted at max.
 Hire an incompetent general manager and you might spend months trying to fix your whole customer pipeline.

 Your general manager resume should not only prove you as an efficient leader, but also cater to the particular needs of the company you’re applying at.

 Finally, it should be written that way so that recruiters won’t think much.
 They’ll just pick up a phone and call you.

 How do you write such a resume?
 Tune in.